 Once the story is published, it can be leveraged in other ways.
 It can be shared across social media, posted on the company’s web site, shared with prospects and customers through a newsletter and so on.

-4) Press releases: Are you writing press releases when you announce a new product or service?
+Are you writing press releases when you announce a new product or service?
 Press releases are another multipurpose tool that can be leveraged in a variety of ways.

 Reporters at trade publications use press releases in “New Product” sections.
 The release can also be shared via wire service, if desired, to further spread the word.
 Be sure to include an eye-catching, high-resolution photo as this will make your news more attractive to editors and their readers.
+Remember, you're selling to humans and effective brand marketing establishes an emotional connection to your audience.

 - Be clear about what the goals are: What are you looking to accomplish through PR?
-Is it more traffic to your web site?
+Is it more traffic to your website?
 Increased visibility in a particular industry sector?
 Do you want to position yourself as a thought leader on a certain topic?
 If you know what you’re trying to achieve through public relations, it will be easier to measure the results and gauge the success of the effort.
 Then, you can decide if you want to stay the course or try something new.

-- Prioritize the goals: you can’t focus on everything at once, so think about what your goals are for the near-term and choose public relations approaches that can help you score some early wins while setting you up for success in an ongoing program.
+- Prioritize the goals: You can’t focus on everything at once, so think about what your goals are for the near-term and choose public relations approaches that can help you score some early wins while setting you up for success in an ongoing program.

 - Hire help if you need it: Do you have someone in-house who can tackle a public relations push?
 If your marketing department is tapped out, you can always bring on a consultant or small agency if your budget allows.
 Just be sure it’s someone who has experience working with industrial and manufacturing companies.